Skip to main content

 2. Specified/Critical Illnesses: Medical coverage is provided for specified critical illnesses along with cash benefits.
 If the employee has contributed for at least 78 days in the last 6 months, the scheme covers 70% of their wages for up to 91 days.

 3. Maternity Benefit: Female employees can avail a maternity benefit of 26 weeks, extendable by an additional month.
-During this period, they are also eligible to receive 100% of their wages for up to 70 days of their contribution.
+During this period, they are also eligible to receive 100% of their average daily wages.

 4. Unemployment Benefit: Members who lose their jobs due to factory closure, retrenchment, or permanent disability can receive benefits for up to three years.
 This includes:

-• Temporary Disablement Benefit (TDB): Up to 90% of the wage is provided for the period of disablement, starting from day one of coverage.
+• Temporary Disablement Benefit (TDB): Up to 90% of wages is provided for the period of disablement, starting on day one of coverage.

 • Permanent Disablement Benefit (PDB): Depending on the extent of disability, up to 90% of the monthly wage is payable.